-- If the Company is unable to obtain and maintain patent protection for our products, our competitors could develop and commercialize products and technology similar or identical to our product candidates, and our ability to successfully commercialize any product candidates the Company may develop, and our science may be adversely affected. - Obtaining and maintaining our patent protection depends on compliance with various procedural measures, document submissions, fee payments and other requirements imposed by government patent agencies, and our patent protection could be reduced or eliminated for non-compliance with these requirements. - The Company may be subject to claims challenging the inventorship of our patents and other intellectual property. - · Intellectual property rights do not necessarily address all potential threats. - Intellectual property litigation could cause us to spend substantial resources and distract our personnel from their normal responsibilities.
+- · If we are unable to obtain and maintain patent protection for our products, our competitors could develop and commercialize products and technology similar or identical to our product candidates, and our ability to successfully commercialize any product candidates we may develop, and our science may be adversely affected. - · Obtaining and maintaining our patent protection depends on compliance with various procedural measures, document submissions, fee payments and other requirements imposed by government patent agencies, and our patent protection could be reduced or eliminated for non-compliance with these requirements. - We may be subject to claims challenging the inventorship of our patents and other intellectual property. - · Intellectual property rights do not necessarily address all potential threats. - Intellectual property litigation could cause us to spend substantial resources and distract our personnel from their normal responsibilities.